cjx3711/geojson-to-gpx/README.md

 aka: Google Takeout Location History GeoJSON to GPX converter

-This is a script that is part of my photo geotagging workflow (which you can read about here) but it can be used to convert the Google Takeout format into a gpx format for use anywhere else.
+This is a script that is part of my photo geotagging workflow but it can be used to convert the Google Takeout format into a gpx format for use anywhere else.
 This conversion is lossy and you will only get the location, timestamp, accuracy and speed data for each point.
 All other Metadata will be lost.

+I had to write this because after a lot of searching, other similar scripts were already out of date or were running in python2, which is no longer preinstalled on my mac.

+> The file format is correct as of 2023-02-01.
+If it no longer works in the future, feel free to open an issue or create a PR to update the script.

 ## Requirements
 - Python > 3.7